ic005k/Xiasl/README.md

 ## Basic features include but are not limited to:

+* Automatically load the list of currently used SSDTs (under Windows and Mac)

 * Smooth and efficient editing environment, tens of thousands or even hundreds of thousands of lines of code can be edited very smoothly

 * grammar highlights